 I have written two nonfiction books for children, both for Capstone Press—Hounds: Loyal Hunting Companions and For Life and Liberty: Causes and Effects of the Declaration of Independence.
 I am also the author of The Writing & Critique Group Survival Guide: How to Give and Receive Feedback, Self-Edit, and Make Revisions, from Writer’s Digest Books.
 I have written freelance articles for Writer’s Digest magazine and book reviews for The Horn Book Guide, Capital City Young Writers’ newsletter, and local periodicals.

-In my day job, I am Grants Manager for a Silicon Valley educational nonprofit.
+In my day job, I am Foundation Relations Manager at The Tech Museum of Innovation.
 I live in California’s Santa Cruz mountains with my husband and cat.
 Our son, now in college, studies Music Education, plays bass, and gives his mother excellent critiques on her writing.